yugabyte/yugabyte-db/docs/content/preview/quick-start/explore/ysql.md

     PREPARE
     ```

-1. Use the EXECUTE statement to execute a prepared statement.
-The following executes the prepared statement for the employee ID 7900.
+1. Use `EXECUTE` to execute a prepared statement.
+The following executes the prepared statement for the employee ID 7900:

     ```sql
     EXECUTE employee_salary(7900);